-The coronavirus pandemic has affected virtually every aspect of American life, from grocery shopping to going to school.
-While it hasn’t been easy on anyone, parents with a joint custody arrangement are facing more hurdles than most.
+The coronavirus pandemic has affected virtually every aspect of American life.
+From grocery shopping to going to school to Coparenting.
+While it hasn’t been easy on anyone, those with a joint custody arrangement are facing more hurdles than most.

 Since every family’s situation is unique, there’s no standard approach for handling parenting plans as long as stay-at-home orders are in place.
 And while family law judges in New York have advised parents to “act reasonably,” doing so could mean something different for everyone.

 If the pandemic has made coparenting especially challenging, you can take comfort in the fact that you’re not alone.
 Here are some of the most frequently asked questions that family law attorneys have been fielding from parents who are unsure how to proceed:

 Shelter-in-place orders do not have an impact on existing custody arrangements.
 As such, parents are expected to continue following their court-ordered plan—unless they have valid concerns.